 Business culture in Poland

-Business culture in Poland is formal.
-While Poles tend to be reserved, their communication style is direct and eye contact should be maintained at all times as it is seen as a sign of respect and trust.
-People are expected to say what they think and address matters directly.
+Business culture in Poland is formal and relationship-focused.
+While Poles tend to be reserved, their communication style is direct, and you should maintain eye contact at all times, as it is seen as a sign of respect and trust.
+You are expected to say what you think and address matters directly but always maintain a level of professionalism and courtesy.

 Communication

-Business structures in Poland tend to be hierarchical and the style of management may seem authoritative as decisions are made at the top and the senior executives are highly respected.
-In line with this, education and personal titles are revered and expats should not move to a first-name basis with their Polish associates until invited to do so.
+Business structures in Poland tend to be hierarchical, and the style of management may seem authoritative as decisions are made at the top and the senior executives are highly respected.
+In line with this, education and personal titles are revered, and you should not move to a first-name basis with your Polish associates until invited to do so.
+In international companies and tech startups, more flat structures are being adopted, particularly in companies with younger management.

 Work ethic

-Rules and regulations are valued and should be adhered to, while trust and honesty are equally important.
-Poles have a good work ethic, and it’s not unusual to work through the day without a lunch break, something that many expats may take a while to get used to.
+Work ethic in Poland is strong, with rules, regulations, trust and honesty considered important.
+Poles have a good work ethic, and it's not unusual to work through the day without a lunch break, something you may take a while to get used to.
+There's a strong emphasis on completing tasks thoroughly and on time, with quality of work highly valued.

 Dos and don'ts of doing business in Poland

-• Do arrive on time and prepare fully for a meeting, as this exhibits professionalism which will be respected by Polish associates.
+- Do arrive on time and prepare fully for a meeting, as this exhibits professionalism, which will be respected by your Polish associates

-• Do have business cards printed in both English and Polish.
+- Do have business cards printed in both English and Polish.
 Have titles and qualifications printed on the card, as these are highly regarded.
+Present and receive business cards with both hands to show respect.

-• Do try to build personal relationships and trust with Polish associates before trying to forge a business relationship.
-Especially as Poles tend to only do business with people who they share a trusting relationship with.
+- Do try to build personal relationships and trust with Polish associates before trying to forge a business relationship

-• Don't refer to Poland as part of Eastern Europe, as some Poles may take offence to this.
-The country should rather be referred to as being part of Central Europe.
+- Don't refer to Poland as part of Eastern Europe, as some Poles may take offence to this.
+Poland is part of Central Europe.

 Expat Health Insurance